wikimedia-gadgets/twinkle-core/README.md

 Documentation for twinkle-core is hosted on Toolforge.
 Check it out at https://tools-static.wmflabs.org/twinkle/core-docs ([alternative link](https://twinkle.toolforge.org/core-docs)).

-As is the custom with TypeScript libraries, the GitHub repo only contains the TS source files, and the NPM package only contains the built JS and .d.ts files.

 ## Contributing

 - Set up an IDE or code editor to work with JS/TS.
 Popular choices include Visual Studio Code or one of the JetBrains IDEs if you have a licence (JetBrains offers free licenses to [MediaWiki contributors](https://www.mediawiki.org/wiki/JetBrains_IDEs) and [students](https://www.jetbrains.com/community/education/#students)).
 If you are a command line veteran, check out [TypeScript for Vim](https://www.vimfromscratch.com/articles/setting-up-vim-for-typescript/) or [emacs](https://wikemacs.org/wiki/TypeScript)!